dotnet/vscode-csharp/debugger-launchjson.md

 You can optionally enable or disable messages that should be logged to the output window.
 The flags in the logging field are: 'exceptions', 'moduleLoad', 'programOutput', 'engineLogging', and 'browserStdOut'.

 ## PipeTransport
-If you need to have the debugger to connect to a remote computer using another executable to relay standard input and output bewteen VS Code and the .NET Core debugger backend (vsdbg), then add the pipeTransport field folloing this schema:
+If you need to have the debugger to connect to a remote computer using another executable to relay standard input and output bewteen VS Code and the .NET Core debugger backend (netcoredbg), then add the pipeTransport field folloing this schema:

     "pipeTransport": {
         "pipeProgram": "ssh",
         "pipeArgs": [ "-T", "ExampleAccount@ExampleTargetComputer" ],
-        "debuggerPath": "~/vsdbg/vsdbg",
+        "debuggerPath": "/usr/bin/netcoredbg",
         "pipeCwd": "${workspaceFolder}",
         "quoteArgs": true
     }